alshuriga/book-reviewer/readme.md

 ### Application Structure

-Application is build with Microservices Architecture approach.
-The diagram below shows how different modules of the application are connect with each other:
+Application is built with Microservices Architecture approach.
+The diagram below shows how different modules of the application are connected with each other:

 ![bookreviewerDiagram](https://github.com/alshuriga/book-reviewer/assets/8162224/f81ad061-035d-4727-b2fb-50d31f0a1f07)